Master of Science in Occupational Therapy Programs (MSOT)

 - Complete the Achievement Profile Form detailing student accomplishments that reflect the core values of the program.

-- Mail this and all supplemental materials to the Admissions Office, 1 Campus Drive, Allendale, MI 49401
+- Mail the Achievement Profile Form and all supplemental materials to the Admissions Office, 1 Campus Drive, Allendale, MI 49401

 After the application deadline, the OT Admissions Committee will meet to review all completed applications.
-The top 60 for the Traditional program and the top 40 for the Hybrid program will be invited for the Next Step of the application process.
+The top 60 for the traditional program and the top 40 for the hybrid program will be invited to the next step of the application process.

-- The candidates are ranked on a total score basis.
+- Candidates are ranked on a total score basis

 - Traditional Program: The top 40 candidates (minus early admits from Grand Valley State University, Central Michigan University, University of Michigan, and Hope College) are sent a letter offering them seats in the program.
 Candidates are asked to provide a written reply within a two week deadline.
-The balance of candidates over 40 are considered alternates for admission and are ranked according to total score.
-Each alternate candidate is offered admission one for one in rank order if any of the original 40 candidates declines admission.
+The balance of candidates are considered alternates for admission and are ranked according to total score.
+Each alternate candidate is offered admission one-for-one in rank order if any of the original 40 candidates declines admission.

-- Hybrid Program: The top 20 candidates (minus early admits from Grand Valley State University, Central Michigan University, University of Michigan, and Hope College) are sent a letter offering them seats in the Program.
+- Hybrid Program: The top 20 candidates (minus early admits from Grand Valley State University, Central Michigan University, University of Michigan, and Hope College) are sent a letter offering them seats in the program.
 They are asked to provide a written reply within a two week deadline.
-The balance of candidates over 20 are considered alternates for admission and are ranked according to total score.
-Each alternate candidate is offered admission one for one in rank order if any of the original 20 candidates declines admission.
+The balance of candidates are considered alternates for admission and are ranked according to total score.
+Each alternate candidate is offered admission one-for-one in rank order if any of the original 20 candidates declines admission.

 - Candidates who are not selected are informed once each cohort is filled and are welcome to request a meeting with a member of the OT Admissions Committee to discuss their application.
 This advising session is recorded and placed in the candidate’s program file for future reference.